 After 4 years of being away, I finally found some time to go back to my hometown, stay with my family in the same house where I grew up, and see once again all my childhood friends.
 I expected it to be relaxing and refreshing, but I was thoroughly unprepared for how enjoyable & blissful it turned out to be.
 The truth is that my childhood memories, despite being amazingly great overall, had also featured aspects that I can’t imagine reliving.
 Fights at home.
 Relentless nagging.
 Being forced to do things I hated.
-Immature & insensitive friends.
+Insensitive and hurtful friends.
 I rarely had to put up with such things in my current life, and I’d be lying if I claimed not to feel some trepidation at the thought of having to wade in those waters once again.

 The next few weeks proved my misgivings to be completely misplaced.
 Far from all these negative aspects that I had been obsessing over, what I truly felt was this great joy at reconnecting with the people in my life whom I’ve known ever since my childhood.
 There were still the things that annoyed me, but I also realized how much they were dwarfed by the simple feeling of belonging.
-Being around loved ones and friends who still care & remember after years of separation, made me realize how impoverishing the life of superficial relationships can be.
-The past few weeks gave me a sense of peace, serenity & tranquility that I hadn’t felt in a long time.
+Being around loved ones and friends who still care and remember after years of separation, made me realize how impoverishing the life of superficial relationships can be.
+The past few weeks gave me a sense of peace, serenity and tranquility that I hadn’t felt in a long time.

-Too often, we hear about all the negative aspects of society & social relationships.
-Unfair power structures; people being insensitive; people judging your choices & accomplishments; family disapproving of your lifestyle; suffocating traditions & cultural norms.
+Too often, we hear about all the negative aspects of society and social relationships.
+Unfair power structures; people being insensitive; people judging your choices and accomplishments; family disapproving of your lifestyle; suffocating traditions and cultural norms.
 On hearing all these things, detaching ourselves from these communities & relationships seems like the right thing to do, so that we can be free.